 I give instructions in the recipe below for making almond meal from the pulp left in the nut milk bag.
 Almond meal can be used in a variety of recipes as a gluten free flour substitute.
 I use mine to make this Lemon Ricotta Cheesecake or Orange Upside Down Almond Cake.

 Step Four: Flavorings!

-Almond milk is naturally slightly sweet but If you want to sweeten it up a little more you can add some honey, maple or stevia drops, or put almond milk back in the blender with a few pitted dates and blend till smooth.
-My favorite way to flavor almond milk is to add 2-3 dates or 3 drops liquid stevia drops and some vanilla paste! (affiliate links) I prefer dates and stevia over having my almond milk taste like honey or syrup.
+Almond milk is naturally slightly sweet but If you want to sweeten it up a little more you can add some honey, maple, stevia drops, or put almond milk back in the blender with a few pitted dates and blend until smooth.
+My favorite way to flavor almond milk is to add 2-3 dates and some vanilla paste! (affiliate links) I prefer dates over having my almond milk taste like honey or syrup.
 But that is just my personal preference!